How to install the ML.NET Command-Line Interface (CLI) tool

 This topic refers to ML.NET CLI and ML.NET AutoML, which are currently in Preview, and material may be subject to change.

-You can either run the generated C# code projects with Visual Studio F5 or with
+You can run the generated C# code projects with Visual Studio by pressing the

 dotnet run (.NET Core CLI).